spatialnetworks/fulcrum-guide-to-data-collection/building-your-survey.md

 The way you format and layout your survey can help save time and reduce the work needed to collect data in the field.
 We'll focus on 4 major ways to improve the collection speed: **Chunking, Labeling, Skip Logic** and **Calculation Fields**

 **Chunking** is the grouping of similar questions in a cluster, which helps organize your survey conceptually and allows it to flow easier.
-If you have 5 questions on history, and 5 questions on politics in your survey, grouping them into 2 clusters make logical sense, and will reduce the time needed to collect infomation in the field.
+If you have 5 questions on history, and 5 questions on politics in your survey, grouping them into 2 clusters make logical sense, and will reduce the time needed to collect information in the field.

 **Labeling** is the method of adding a label to chunks of questions you've already grouped together.
 This helps the surveyor understand the purpose behind the various of blocks of questions they are collecting, and gives them an idea as to how far along they are in the survey.
 When a survey is well labeled, a surveyor can parse a long question set easily, and find a specific question without having to read each question and entry to find a piece of information later on.

-**Skip Logic** is the use of a conditional question that opens or closes new questions in the survey.
-If a person answers a question that makes later questions irrelevant, skip logic allows you to bypass those questions entirely, rather than wasting time scrolling past other questions and reducing the likelihood of missing key information.
+**Skip Logic** is the use of questions that opens or closes other questions in the survey depending on the answer.
+If a person answers a question that makes later questions irrelevant, skip logic allows you to bypass those questions entirely, rather than wasting time scrolling past those questions and increasing the likelihood of missing key information.

+**Calculation fields** allow you to conduct simple or complex calculations instantly by using your other questions as inputs.
+Rather than having to tally up responses by hand, or use a calculator to calculate the volume or area of a space for example, a calculation field can be used to take your initial measurements and generate an answer instantly.
+This is really useful for individuals in engineering and construction who have to take specific measurements and create an estimate.